 - Nintendo Hard: It can vary where it starts, depending on how you boost stats, but things will reach this point sooner or later.

-- Oh, Crap: Normally, the final boss spends a long time ranting at you about how you're apparently a huge asshole, nobody likes you, and that were stuck in the maze as a punishment (Which doesn't jell with the story according to the manual or history, but whatever).
+- Normally, the final boss spends a long time ranting at you about how you're apparently a huge asshole, nobody likes you, and that were stuck in the maze as a punishment (Which doesn't jell with the story according to the manual or history).
 However, if you have the Agate Knife, he starts on his rant... then suddenly notices what you're holding and stops cold.

-- Also, you will inevitably have this reaction, when the screen fills with bullets.
+- You will inevitably have this reaction, when the screen fills with bullets.

 - Point of No Return: Once you obtain the Cursed Seal, all the doors to rooms you haven't already entered disappear, save for those leading to labyrinth's entrance.
 Remaining monsters become Goddamned Bats—some with eight forms—able to move dangerously fast and fire an intimidating amount of bullets.
 On the plus side, they drop many more crystals than standard enemies.

-- Respawning Enemies: Averted.
-There's a limited number of monsters in the entire game, and the heads-up display even shows you the total, as well as how many you've killed.
+- Pre-existing Encounters: There's a limited number of monsters in the entire game, and the heads-up display even shows you the total, as well as how many you've killed.

 - Tactical Door Use: Enemies cannot shoot at you if you are not in the same room as them.
 You can exploit this to pre-charge PSI attacks before popping in and unleashing them, manipulate enemies by darting between rooms, and lure them into pursuing you into larger Arena-esque rooms for easier manuvering.
 Perfect for survival-friendly hit-and-runs, and essential for lategame evasion of more dangerous enemies.

 - True Final Boss: The aforementioned version of Wervyn Anixil, if you got the Agate Knife.
-He has three phases, each of which is extremely difficult even with your newly maximized stats and six hits (which, might I add, are replenished after you beat his second phase).
+He has three phases, each of which is extremely difficult even with your newly maximized stats and six hits (which are replenished after you beat his second phase).
 During the third phase, the screen turns a psychedelic green and starts cycling through tones of it, for a weird "pulsating" effect.
 If you beat him, you get the true ending.

 - Zerg Rush: Treasure rooms can become this if you don't hurry.
 You can also create them, intentionally or not, by forming long chains of enemies following you, then waiting for them to catch up.